Love Custard Creams? Here’s an EPIC gluten free recipe for this iconic biscuit. Also nut free, egg free optional dairy free/vegan.

 No. 12.
 Viennese Whirl – Oh yes.
 Definitely a favourite at Gluten Free Alchemist.
 Our gluten free Viennese Whirls recipe is melt-in-the-mouth delicious and hard to tell apart from its glutenous cousin.
 We’ve also created Viennese Fingers which are very moreish and will be posted soon.

 No. 14.
-Ginger Nut – Okay.
-So, I’ve not created a copycat gingernut, but there is an amazing recipe for Ginger Biscuits which have a similar crunch and texture.
+Ginger Nut – So, we have an amazing recipe for Ginger Biscuits which have a similar crunch and texture.
 If you are a lover of ginger biscuits and cookies, we can also tempt you with the most incredible German Gingerbread Cookies and also some perfectly textured and spiced Lebkuchen.
-For structural bakes, the Gingerbread used for our Christmas Gingerbread House is yummy too.
+There’s also Gingerbread Cookies and our Christmas Gingerbread House.

 The history of Custard Creams and its very particular design

 Custard creams are iconically British.
 Said to have originated in England in the early 1900s, they are a creation of the Victorian era.
 Loved for their unmistakable flavour as much as their crisp ‘snap’, they are also instantly recognisable from their imprinted pattern.
 But why do they have it?